 However, UST Section staff are still required to review and oversee responsible party actions at all reported noncommercial incidents to ensure proper closure and documentation.
-Three hundred eleven (311) noncommercial UST incidents were reported during FY 2021-22.
-Two hundred twenty-five (225) were closed.

-In addition, UST Section staff were required to respond to 378 releases from aboveground petroleum storage tanks (ASTs), roadside spills and other spills greater than 25 gallons.
-Two hundred sixty-two (262) were closed.
-These responses are unfunded through current mechanisms and result in the diversion of approximately 25 percent or 10.5 full time equivalents of regional office staffing resources to manage non-commercial and non-UST releases.
+Two hundred seven (207) noncommercial UST incidents were reported during FY 2022-23.
+Two hundred fifteen (215) incidents were closed.
+In addition, UST Section staff were required to respond to 285 releases from aboveground petroleum storage tanks (ASTs), roadside spills, and other spills greater than 25 gallons.
+Two hundred forty-five (245) incidents were closed.
+Regional staff are responsible for issuing permits and conduct inspections of eighteen soil remediation facilities.
+None of these activities are funded through current mechanisms and result in the diversion of approximately 25 percent or 10.5 full time equivalents of regional office staffing resources to manage non-commercial and non-UST releases.
+During FY2022 - 2023, the NC Legislature added two full time equivalent positions to help manage the noncommercial UST and the non-UST releases and one full time position to manage the permitted soil remediation facilities across the state.